 “When you ask a police officer, the police officer tells you they will take them to Tirana camp.
 They promised them to take them to a camp there.”

 The process took approximately 15 minutes before the batches of six people were taken back to the yard in one of the same vans.

 Back in the yard, they were held for around two more hours.
-After an hour a white Peugeot Partner arrived, driven by a man in civil clothing.
+After an hour a white Peugeot Partner arrived, driven by a man in civilian clothing.

 The man unloaded numerous plastic bags that displayed the insignia of the European Union.
-He gave them to another man in civil clothing, whom the respondent alleged was an “undercover police officer”.
+He gave them to another man in civilian clothing, whom the respondent alleged was an “undercover police officer”.

 He then distributed the bags to the group.

 In these bags, the respondent found a tomato, cheese, bread, two bottles of water, a toothbrush, and toothpaste.

 Around an hour later, a “big white bus” arrived.
 One police officer confiscated the mobile phones of a group of 60 men and put them in a plastic bag.
 They were then loaded into the bus.
 Two of the officers with the red bandages and expendable metal batons entered the bus as well.

 Two cars drove in front of the bus to escort it.
 One of them was the van that was previously used for transporting the group from the hotel, whereas the other was a smaller car.